bekker/msgbox-rs/README.md

 ## Platform support
 * Linux with GTK 3+ (Tested on Ubuntu Gnome 16.04)
 * Windows (Tested on Windows 8.1)

-Planning to support OS X, but I don't have any devices with it.
-Contributions are welcome.
+* OS X

+As long as [gtk](https://github.com/gtk-rs/gtk) or [winapi](https://github.com/retep998/winapi-rs) library working, any platform with it would work.

 ## Dev Requirements
 * libgtk-3-dev for Ubuntu